El Phantasmo: Junior Heavyweight division (2019–2021)

-Heavyweight Division (2022–present)
+Heavyweight division (2022–present)

 During the NJPW New Years Golden Series tour, Bullet Club's Cutest Tag Team failed to capture the Junior Heavyweight titles once again.
-During this time, Phantasmo expressed interest in competing as a Zheavyweight wrestler.

-After showing promise against heavyweight wrestlers, Phantasmo entered his first Heavyweight tournament, the New Japan Cup.
+Around this time, Phantasmo expressed interest in competing as a heavyweight wrestler.
+After showing promise against heavyweight wrestlers, Phantasmo entered his first heavyweight tournament, the New Japan Cup.
 He received a bye to the second round, but was defeated by Will Ospreay.
 Phantasmo continued to be classed as a Junior Heavyweight, as he entered the Best of the Super Juniors, finishing the tournament with 12 points, with a record of 6 wins and 3 losses and the last match loss to El Desperado, preventing him making the finals.
-At AEW x NJPW: Forbidden Door a supershow between New Japan Pro-Wrestling and American Wrestling Promotion All Elite Wrestling, Phantasmo teamed with former Bullet Club Members The Young Bucks to take on Dudes with Attitude (Sting, Darby Allin and Shingo Takagi), where they were defeated.
+At Forbidden Door, Phantasmo teamed with former Bullet Club members The Young Bucks to take on Dudes with Attitude (Sting, Darby Allin and Shingo Takagi), where they were defeated.

 Impressive performances earnt Phantasmo a place in the heavyweight G1 Climax 32 tournament, where he competed in the D Block.
 He finished the tournament with 6 points, failing to advance to the semi-finals.
 After his tournament campaign ended, Phantasmo officially announced his transition into the Heavyweight division.
+Following the culmination of the tournament, Phantasmo began a feud with Takagi, the reigning Provisional KOPW Champion, who he had beaten in his final G1 Climax match.
+This led to a match at Declaration of Power, where Phantasmo was defeated by Takagi in a Who's Your Daddy match, and was thus forced to call Takagi "Daddy".
+A rematch between the two men, was scheduled for the Provisional KOPW Championship at Rumble on 44th Street, where Phantasmo once again lost to Takagi.

+On January 4, 2023, at Wrestle Kingdom 17, Phantasmo competed in the New Japan Ranbo, but failed to last till the final 4.
+On February 11, at The New Beginning in Osaka, Phantasmo faced Tama Tonga for the NEVER Openweight Championship, but was unsuccessful.
+The following month, Phantasmo competed in the New Japan Cup, but was eliminated in the first round by Tetsuya Naito.
+In the following months, Phantasmo began showing signs of growing animosity, with the new Bullet Club leader David Finlay, who had joined the club following his attack on former leader Jay White at Battle in the Valley.
+The tension culminated in April at Sakura Genesis, where after a tag victory over the Guerrillas of Destiny and Master Wato, Phantasmo and Finlay began shoving one another with Kenta and Gedo attempting to separate the two stablemates.
+However, Gedo and Kenta instead attacked Phantasmo with Kenta hitting a Go 2 Sleep on Phantasmo.
+Soon after, Phantasmo's longtime tag-team partner Taiji Ishimori entered the ring, joining the attack and hitting Phantasmo with a low blow.
+The four men posed in the ring, confirming Phantasmo's removal from Bullet Club.
+At Wrestling Dontaku, Phantasmo made his return to the promotion and turned face by attacking Finlay.
+At Dominion, Phantasmo unsuccessfully challenged Finlay for the NEVER Openweight Championship.